zerkotin/i-hate-typescript/README.md

 ## how it feels to use typescript
-whenever i use typescript i cant help but feel suffucated and castrated. clean code - forget it - it looks so ugly. my hands want to smack the keyboard everytime i need to write a type for something that is so obvious!!! or write something just for the compiler to accept it. or write a function to make sure types are correct - seriously this is the worse.
+whenever i use typescript i cant help but feel suffucated and castrated. clean code - forget it - it looks so ugly. my hands want to smack the keyboard everytime i need to write a type for something that is so obvious, write something just for the compiler to accept it or write a function to make sure types are correct - seriously its the  worst.

 ## typeguards - the most horrible invention of typescript
 typeguards are typescripts way of making sure a type is enforced and casted correctly.